 Outside attacks can be devastating to an organization.
 With advanced endpoint protection, it can thwart off outside security threats that include zero-day attacks.
 These outside attacks can come from email, social media, websites, Skype, Dropbox, One Drive, and more.
 Having advanced endpoint protection can detect and automatically remove threats to your system.

-While the list above only runs down the 5 essential endpoint strategy items, there are a surplus of other features that can be added to your endpoint solution.
+While the list above only runs down the 5 essential endpoint strategy items, there is a surplus of other features that can be added to your endpoint solution.
 It becomes a matter of finding what solutions work best for your organization.
 At ProviNET, our experienced team is ready to assist in the design and implementation of endpoint security solutions.
-If you have any questions on endpoint security, features, migration process, or any technology related items for that matter, please give us a call at 708-468-2000 or by visiting www.provinet.com.
+If you have any questions on endpoint security, features, migration process, or any technology-related items for that matter, please give us a call at 708-468-2000 or by visiting www.provinet.com.